GalacticLua/GalacticLua/README.md

 ☄︎₊˚⊹☆ ~ My Discord User is eden_volt, consider friending me if you wanna chat!

 ๋⭑🛸๋⭑ ~ I really enjoy Writing and Drawing.
-My part-time is intro to Coding, which is my niche time to time.
+My part-time is researching the Ethics of Generative AI, which allows me to research what AI does right and what it does wrong.
 You will find me doing a lot of things that is forms of creativity!
 Otherwise, I'm just a simple gal.

 ⋆ ☄︎.
 ·˚ * 🔭~ I love Space, it's my go-to thing!
 If you love space, don't fret!
 Yap about it all you want with me!